What’s more important for B2B businesses: brand building or lead generation?

 All are helpful to a degree, especially when planning your broader marketing strategy and channel mix.
 But if you try to apply them to generating topic ideas for your content marketing plan they’re not always so effective.

-That’s why at RH&Co we’ve developed our own framework, based on the process we use to create editorial calendars for our clients.
-In this post, we’re looking at the five key stages your customer or client is likely to go through and the type of content you should be aiming to create at each one.
+That’s why I developed my own framework, based on the process we used at RH&Co to create editorial calendars for our clients.
+In this post, I’m looking at the five key stages your customer or client is likely to go through and the type of content you should be aiming to create at each one.

 In stage one, your reader is either not aware of their problem or not clear on their real problem.